majguo/azure-docs/articles/openshift/howto-integrate-elasticsearch-managed.md

 ## Deploy application with Filebeat to retrieve and ship application logs

 The application `<path-to-repo>/2-simple` used in the [previous guide](howto-deploy-java-openliberty-app.md) is ready to write logs to `messages.log` file, using Java Logging API `java.util.logging`.
-With logging in `JSON` format is configured, Filebeat can run as a side-container to collect and ship logs from `messages.log` file to the hosted Elasticsearch Service on Microsoft Azure.
+With logging in `JSON` format configured, Filebeat can run as a side-container to collect and ship logs from `messages.log` file to the hosted Elasticsearch Service on Microsoft Azure.

-To configure Filebeat as a side container to retrieve and ship application logs, a number of Kubernetes resource YAML files need to be updated or created.
+To configure Filebeat as a side container to retrieve and ship the logs, a number of Kubernetes resource YAML files need to be updated or created.

 | File Name             | Source Path                     | Destination Path              | Operation  | Description           |
 |-----------------------|---------------------------------|-------------------------------|------------|-----------------------|